-Sunny Hollywood rolls out Oscars red carpet
+Bold colors as stars arrive for the Oscars

 Gaga is also competing for best actress for her role as a struggling singer in “A Star is Born.”
 Pundits, however, expect that statuette to go to Glenn Close for “The Wife,” who would finally clinch an Oscar on her 7th attempt.

-It could be a momentous night for diversity.
-Spike Lee is vying to become the first black director to win an Oscar for his explosive take on U.S. race relations in “BlacKkKlansman”; Rami Malek, who has Egyptian heritage, could be named best actor for his performance as the late Queen frontman Freddie Mercury in “Bohemian Rhapsody;” Regina King (“If Beale Street Could Talk”) and Mahershala Ali (“Green Book”) are also seen as strong contenders in the supporting actor races.
+Director Lee is vying to become the first black director to win an Oscar for his explosive take on U.S. race relations in “BlacKkKlansman”; Rami Malek, who has Egyptian heritage, could be named best actor for his performance as the late Queen frontman Freddie Mercury in “Bohemian Rhapsody;” Regina King (“If Beale Street Could Talk”) and Mahershala Ali (“Green Book”) are also seen as strong contenders in the supporting actor races.

-The Academy Awards will be televised live on ABC television starting at 8 p.m.
-EST/5 p.m.
-PST (0100 GMT on Monday).